rhel-labs/learn-katacoda/sql-server-crypto-policy/step2.md

 encryption through RSA based certificates, your certificates should use at least a 3072 bit public key for their cipher.

-TLS connections should only be offered to clients using TLS version 1.2 or higher.
-TLS 1.0 and 1.1 should no longer be used for encrypted connection to services or applications.

-Application and services should now be configured to not use SHA1 for digital signatures.

-These changes will allow client data to transit the internet in a more secure fashion.
+Additionally, please ensure that sensitive data in databases is encrypted at rest for additional protection.

 -CSO
 </pre>

-As it happens, all of these requirements can be configured and enforced using system-wide cryptographic policies that come with Red Hat Enterprise Linux.
+As it happens, these requirements can be configured and enforced using system-wide cryptographic policies that come with Red Hat Enterprise Linux, and additional database security controls like TDE in SQL Server.

 In order to comply with the new organization policy, you will update the system to use the **FUTURE** cryptographic policy.
 Changing to the **FUTURE** policy will configure the cryptography libraries and services used on the